 Out of hours contacts

-When the helpline is closed, or all our lines are busy, you can listen to recorded information about stroke or request a free information pack.
+When the Helpline is closed, or all our lines are busy, you can download a free information pack.

 If you suspect someone is having a stroke, always use the FAST test and dial 999 immediately.